EmperLex/screeps/README.md

 and so we just transfer one energy each turn.
 A minor adapted tree solves the problem:

 ![alt text](upgrader_bt.svg "Enhanced behaviour tree for the harvester")

+Other notable issues:
+- found out that transfer and updateController can both update the controller but I am not sure wether the bonuses of updateController() will be applied to transfer as well.
+- room controllers can be upgraded with a range of 3.
+MoveTo now takes a range param which defines when a goal is reached.
+This will further improve the upgrader efficiency.